Published on Oct 07, 2021

 - The pressure of managing their school, profession, and relationships.

 - The pressure of assembling their individuality and place in society.

 - Your child has all the right to give their decisions.
 They can say no to things they don’t believe.
 Similarly, they have got the right to decide on their body.
 As parents, don’t pressurize your child.
 Talk with them and identify what is better for them.

 - Give them education about safe sex and sexual health.
 Teach them about contraceptives such as condoms to avoid pregnancy and sexually transmitted diseases (STDs).

 - When they try to find answers for their Sexuality.
-They might come across inappropriate content online like pornography, violent and brutal content.
+They might come across inappropriate and undesirable content online like pornography, violent and brutal content.

 - They may involve in illegal activities like alcohol and drugs due to mental instability.